 30. Explore one of the city’s many historic cemeteries.

-31. Watch the Boston Marathon, or, if you’re in better physical state than me, try your hand at running the marathon!
+31. Watch the Boston Marathon, or, if you’re in better physical state, try your hand at running the marathon!

-32. Try drowning out the scorching summer heat at Revere Beach, I know the humidity probably doesn’t help.
+32. Try drowning out the scorching summer heat at Revere Beach, the humidity probably doesn’t help.

 33. Take a trip to Cape Cod to try and cool down because staying in the city just isn’t cutting it.

-34. Munch on a lobster roll in your Vinyard Vines shirt because what screams summer at the cape more than that?
+34. Munch on a lobster roll in your Vinyard Vines shirt because what screams summer on the Cape more than that?

-36. Watch the Charles River Regata from BU bridge.
+36. Watch the Head of the Charles regatta from BU bridge.

 37. Head out to Salem for Halloween.